 Fanny Alger was born on September 20, 1816, as one of ten children to Samuel Alger and Clarissa Hancock Alger.
-Fanny met the Prophet when she was hired to help with housework in the Smith household in Kirtland, Ohio.
+In late 1833 or early 1834, the Smiths hired her as a domestic to assist in the Smith household in Kirtland, Ohio.

 According to one account, Joseph approached Fanny regarding a possible plural marriage through her Uncle Levi Hancock.
 According to the account, Levi later performed the ceremony.
 In 1896, Mosiah Hancock, Levi’s son, described what may have happened:

 Father goes to the Father Samuel Alger—his Father’s Brother in Law and [said] “Samuel the Prophet Joseph loves your Daughter Fanny and wishes her for a wife what say you”—Uncle Sam Says—“Go and talk to the old woman about it twi’ll be as She says” Father goes to his Sister and said “Clarissy, Brother Joseph the Prophet of the most high God loves Fanny and wishes her for a wife what say you” Said She “go and talk to Fanny it will be all right with me”—Father goes to Fanny and said “Fanny Brother Joseph the Prophet loves you and wishes you for a wife will you be his wife”?
 “I will Levi” Said She.
 Father takes Fanny to Joseph and said “Brother Joseph I have been successful in my mission”—Father gave her to Joseph repeating the Ceremony as Joseph repeated to him.2

 This narrative is not without its problems, including the observations that it is second-hand and late, but other evidences further support that a plural marriage ceremony was performed.

 Dating the Matrimony